-Each employee of Bonner County is expected to conduct him or herself in a manner that is helpful and productive and which does not reflect adversely upon Bonner County.
+Each employee of Bonner County is expected to conduct him or herself in a manner that is professional, productive, and protects the reputation of the County.
 Each employee must recognize that public employees are subject to additional public scrutiny in their public and personal lives because the public's business requires the utmost integrity and care.
 In order to accomplish the goals of Bonner County as a public institution, each employee is expected to scrupulously avoid personal behaviors which would bring unfavorable public impressions upon Bonner County and its officials.
-In order to accomplish this, each employee must comply with the following expectations:
+In order to accomplish this, each employee must comply with the following expectations, in addition to all other County policies:

-- 1. SHALL WORK COOPERATIVELY AND CONSTRUCTIVELY WITH FELLOW WORKERS AND MEMBERS OF THE PUBLIC TO PROVIDE PUBLIC SERVICE OF THE HIGHEST QUALITY AND QUANTITY.
+- EMPLOYEES WILL WORK COOPERATIVELY AND CONSTRUCTIVELY WITH FELLOW EMPLOYEES AND MEMBERS OF THE PUBLIC TO PROVIDE PUBLIC SERVICE OF THE HIGHEST QUALITY AND QUANTITY.
 This is a high priority for all employees. - 2.
-Shall be prompt and regular in attendance at work or other required employer functions.
+Employees must be prompt and regular in attendance at work or at other County-required functions.
 (See Attendance Policy 450) - 3.
-Shall comply with dress standards established in the department for which the employee works.
-Dress standards shall be set by the managing official, but in the absence of any departmental dress standards, clothing shall be neat, clean, professional, non-offensive and appropriate for the functions performed and shall present a suitable appearance to the public. - 4.
-Shall dedicate primary efforts to Bonner County employment with secondary employment subject to approval by the Elected Official or department head.
-Each employee must notify the appointing official of any other employment, self-employment or other business interests.
-Secondary employment shall not conflict with duties performed for the County in any meaningful way.
-Individual department rules may spell out permissible examples of "moonlighting" wherein employees may hold additional positions.
+Employees will comply with dress standards established in the department for which the employee works.
+Dress standards will be set by the managing official, but in the absence of any departmental dress standards, clothing will be neat, clean, and professional, free of offensive symbols, logos, or slogans, and will present a suitable appearance to the public.